Archive | Sports vision RSS feed for this section

 Tip #21: V I S U A L I Z E The skills & benefits of visualization are valuable in many areas of your life.

-Mentally practice specific skills Improve confidence Increase problem solving Reduce stress and anxiety Prepare for performance Maintain mental readiness even during injury recovery “Every day before, I would see an […]
+Mentally practice specific skills Improve confidence Increase problem solving Reduce stress and anxiety Prepare for performance Maintain mental readiness even during injury recovery “Every day before, I would see an outline of what I knew the future would hold for me.
+I would feel the environment and visualize the surroundings that would encompass my every […]

 Read full story Comments { 0 }